dszyszek/simple-monolith-k8s/README.md

 ## Production

-On production, the situation is different - we will not have any client-side server.
-Instead, client code is build as static files, which then are served to the client.
-Beacuse of that we also don't need any reverse-proxy, from now on everything is handled by web server.
+On production, we have separate prod images for Front-end app and Back-end API -> FE will be served by nginx server, the BE will serve only as an API.
+Whole project will be deployed by K8S, but before we run any `kubectl` commands, we need to prepare Docker images first.

 ### Building the production image

+#### Building Front-end prod image

-To build production Docker image, you need to:
+To build FE production Docker image, you need to:

 1. create `.env.production` file in `/web_client` dir with proper env variables inside.
 Please check the `/web_client/env.example` file for reference.

-2. build client-side code
+2. build FE Docker container

-`$ cd ./web_client && yarn prod:build`
+`$ cd ./web_client && docker build -t simple-app-ui ./`

-3. compile the server-side code

-`$ cd ./web_server && yarn run compile`
+#### Building Back-end prod image

+To build BE production Docker image, you need to:

-4. build the image
+1. build BE image

-`$ docker build -t simple_app ./`
+`$ cd ./web_server && docker build -t simple-app-server ./`

-<b>NOTE: build the image in the root directory of the project</b>

-### Running the production image

-After you successfuly built the image, you can run it with

-`$ docker run -it -p 3000:3000 simple_app`

 ### Running with Kubernetes (locally, on minikube)

+Now we're able to deploy the app to K8S!
+We'll deploy the app to local K8S cluster and for that we'll use `minikube`.
+To deploy the app you need to:

 1. Run minikube